Connector + MCP Incident Response Commander

 Return exactly these sections:

-- Top 3 likely root causes with confidence scores.
+- Top 3 likely root-cause paths with supporting evidence IDs.

-- Concrete steps with owner_role and expected signal change.
+- Concrete steps with owner_role, expected signal change, and rollback trigger where relevant.

 Rules: